-Speaking of Quality of Life changes
+Speaking of Quality of Life Changes…

-The crafting bag (available with an active ESO plus subscription) is a virtual necessity.
+The crafting bag (available with an active ESO plus subscription) is a virtual necessity for hoarders but you can get by without it.
 There’s nine levels of crafting across three trades, plus runes for enchanting, ingredients for potion making, and now jewelry making has also been introduced – you get the picture, my poor characters are swimming in materials.

 However, they do so in style as the dye system followed by the outfit system was introduced providing even more freedom to customise one’s appearance (through obtaining and learning style motifs).